Meghan's pregnancy reveal dress carried a 'powerful message' | ExBulletin

 Meghan’s pregnancy reveal dress carried a ‘powerful message’

-Gordon custom-made the dress for the Duchess of Sussex when she was pregnant with her first child Archie.
+Gordon tailored the dress for the Duchess of Sussex when she was pregnant with her first child, Archie.

 “The first thing anyone can do for durability is to keep the parts you buy and use them for longer,” Gordon said.
 “That’s why I think what Meghan has done is such a powerful message.”